JOYS: JWST MIRI/MRS spectra of the inner 500 au region of the L1527 IRS bipolar outflow

-To assess whether $J$-shocks can account for the observed \NeII\, emission in L1527, we compared the models to our continuum-subtracted and extinction corrected \NeII\, line intensities obtained at aperture positions along the eastern and western outflow lobes.
-The left panel in Fig.~\ref{fig7} shows the comparison red and blue solid lines plotted against pre-shock density and shock velocity.
-The models that best reproduce the measured intensities correspond to shock velocities of approximately 35 to 45 \kms at pre-shock volume densities of $\sim10^{4}-10^{5}$\,cm$^{-3}$, which is typical densities expected in the dense envelope of L1527.
-This agreement supports the interpretation that moderate velocity dissociative $J$-type shocks are operating in the outflow, producing sufficient ionization to power the observed \NeII\, emission.
+To assess whether $J$-shocks can account for the observed \NeII\ emission in L1527, we compared the models to our continuum-subtracted and extinction-corrected \NeII\ line intensities obtained at aperture positions along the eastern and western outflow lobes.
+The left panel in Fig.~\ref{fig7} shows the solid red and blue lines plotted against pre-shock density and shock velocity.
+The models that best reproduce the measured intensities correspond to shock velocities of approximately 35 to 45 \kms at pre-shock volume densities of $\sim10^{4}-10^{5}$\,cm$^{-3}$, which is typically expected in the dense envelope of L1527.
+This agreement supports the interpretation that moderate-velocity dissociative $J$-type shocks operate in the outflow, producing sufficient ionization to power the observed \NeII\ emission.

-The \NeII/\NeIII\, line ratio is widely used to diagnose the ionization state and hardness of the radiation or shock environment \citep{gudel10,shang10}.
-Since \NeII\, (ionization potential 21.56\,eV) traces singly ionized gas, while \NeIII\, (41.96\,eV) requires much higher-energy photons or strong collisional ionization, their ratio is sensitive to both the ionizing spectrum and the electron temperature/density in the emitting gas.
-Low ratios ($<$1) are typically associated with highly ionized environments such as fast dissociative shocks ($>80$\,\kms) or strong FUV/EUV radiation fields, whereas high ratios ($>$2) indicate predominantly singly ionized gas, either due to softer radiation, slower shocks, or efficient recombination in dense regions.
+The \NeII/\NeIII\ line ratio is widely used to diagnose the ionization state and hardness of the radiation or shock environment \citep{gudel10,shang10}.
+Since \NeII\ (ionization potential 21.56\,eV) traces singly ionized gas, while \NeIII\ (41.96\,eV) requires much higher-energy photons or strong collisional ionization, their ratio is sensitive to both the ionizing spectrum and the electron temperature and/or density in the emitting gas.
+Low ratios ($<$1) are typically associated with highly ionized environments such as fast dissociative shocks ($>80$\,\kms) or strong FUV/EUV radiation fields, whereas high ratios ($>$2) indicate predominantly singly ionized gas, due to either softer radiation, slower shocks, or efficient recombination in dense regions.
 This ratio therefore provides a valuable constraint on the physical conditions and excitation mechanism of the gas.